rocicorp/diff-server/README2.md

     - Respond with the new head, there's nothing more to do
   - Else:
     - Validate each new commit (each commit after the fork point on the client side):
-      - Check that the specified transaction codebase is registered and the function is known
+      - Check that the specified transaction codebase is registered (exists in .value.txCode) and the function is known
       - Execute the transaction
       - If the resulting hash doesn't match the one the client specified, the client is badly behaved, return 40x (see badly-behaved clients)
-      - If the transaction has server-side validation, run that validation
+      - If the transaction has server-side validation registered, run that validation (see integration)
         - If the validation fails, replace the transaction with a CommitFailure transaction (see server-side validation)
       - Commit the new head
       - If the client commit is a fast-forward of the validated transaction chain: